smb-lemon/food-lab/docs/docs.md

 We can submit the form and redirect back to home using redirect component.
 We can show toast popup with the toast.success .
 Then we can set return redirect to homepage location.

+### Error of newsletter

+To solve the error, we can validate the data using toast and validator.If the data of email and name are empty, then it will show pop-up and return null.
+If the form is successful, it will show success mgs and if error, it will show the error.